-Some versions of the gearmotors are sold with an additional 1mm-diameter output shaft that protrudes from the rear of the motor.
-This 4.5mm-long rear shaft rotates at the same speed as the input to the gearbox and offers a way to add a custom-built encoder to provide motor speed or position feedback.
+Versions of these gearmotors are also available with an additional 1 mm-diameter output shaft that protrudes from the rear of the motor.
+This 4.5 mm-long rear shaft rotates at the same speed as the input to the gearbox and offers a way to add an encoder, such as our encoders for micro metal gearmotors (see the picture on the right), to provide motor speed or position feedback.

 Details for item #1095

 Exact gear ratio: ``(25×34×37×35×38) / (12×10×10×14×10) ~~ bb(248.98:1)``

 This gearmotor is a miniature low-power, 6 V brushed DC motor with a 248.98:1 metal gearbox.
 It has a cross section of 10 × 12 mm, and the D-shaped gearbox output shaft is 9 mm long and 3 mm in diameter.

 In terms of size, these gearmotors are very similar to Sanyo’s popular 12 mm NA4S DC gearmotors, and gearmotors with this form factor are occasionally referred to as N20 motors.
 The versions with carbon brushes (HPCB) have slightly different terminal and end-cap dimensions than the versions with precious metal brushes, but all of the other dimensions are identical.

 Dimensions of the Pololu micro metal gearmotors with carbon brushes (HPCB).
 Units are mm over [inches].